markNZed/TaskFlow/processor/README.md

 The Task Processor abstraction is useful during development.
 For example, create a new Task Processor by copying and renaming an existing one, then allocate a single Task Function to this new processor and remove it from the old processor, now you can experiment with refactoring the Task Processor without breaking all Task Functions.

 A Task Processor provides Task Functions which may be further decomposed into finite state machines (FSM), SubTasks, Services.
 The `task.fsm` object provides an XState representation of a statee machine.
 A Task can be configured to us a particular state machine.
 SubTasks are functions that receive a Task as input and return a Task as output.
 Services typically wrap a 3rd party API.

+## Sharing Task Functionality

+In the directory `shared/processor` there can be files shared between procesors, for example `fsm.mjs` provides abstrcations for the XState FSM in Javascript.
+Obviously, processors need to share a programming language to share Task Functionality.
+The finite state machines that define the dynamic behavior of a Task Function may be specified in `shared/fsm/Task...` the XState configuration can be specified using JSON to be programming language agnostic.

 ## Task Hub Co-Processor